Dn2/Dn2GameGrids/README.md

 # Dn2GameGrid

 Unreal Engine 4 plug-in for square and hex grids and simple A*(Star) pathfinding.
 An instance of a grid is managed by an Actor that holds an array of the cells (points/nodes) on the grid.
 There are helper functions in both C++ and Blueprints for you to manipulate the grid, it's cells and your gameplay actors.
+Made and tested in Unreal Engine 4.27.

 ## Features
 - [x] Async grid generation